-Dr. Sydnee McElroy: I think so in terms of donation, too, I would say there’s two different pieces to think about moving forward, the harm reduction programs themselves when it comes to like actually handing out.
+Dr. Sydnee McElroy: I think so in terms of donation, too, I would say there are two different pieces to think about moving forward, the harm reduction programs themselves when it comes to actually hand out.

-Equipment that people will use to do drugs so that the needles and everything that comes with that that piece of it is going to really have to be run by the program.
-So I don’t know that there will be a lot of opportunity to donate specifically to that.
-But the Naloxone piece, the Narcan part of it, that really is something people could Do more for, because we can still hand out.
+Equipment that people will use to do drugs so that the needles and everything that comes with that piece of it are going to really have to be run by the program.
+So I don’t know that there will be a lot of opportunities to donate specifically to that.
+But the Naloxone piece, the Narcan part of it, really is something people could Do more for because we can still hand it out.

 Your local health department will probably teach you.
 You just check online or call they’ll have classes where you can learn how to use Narcan administered appropriately, and then give you some to carry with you.
 And I think that is maybe the most important thing.
 If there’s one piece of all this, other than the understanding and the compassion and all that, that you can take away as an action, it would be that if you’re not already certified to do that, Look into it.

 Money to buy the exact equipment.
 There will definitely be fundraising efforts around this, within your local community that I would look out for.
 And then the other thing is, look for opportunities to volunteer and connect, especially with a community of marginalized people, where you live.
-I know, and understand and feel so much more in touch with all of this now because of my work at harmony house in Huntington, because these are the people that I spend.
+I know and understand and feel so much more in touch with all of this now because of my work at harmony house in Huntington because these are the people that I spend with.

-It was spend a few weeks with them because they’re not there.
+It spent a few weeks with them because they were not there.
 People.
 And sometimes they’re making a decision that isn’t the best for them and their health, but who doesn’t.
 We all do.
-We all make decisions where I’m going to eat this big piece of cake, even though I know it’s not good for me, or or drinking is a thing that a lot of people engage in to their own.
+We all make decisions where I’m going to eat this big piece of cake, even though I know it’s not good for me, or drinking is a thing that a lot of people engage in their own.

 Sickness or discomfort or whatever, and we don’t stigmatize those people the way we do injection drug users.
 So I would really encourage you to look for outreach opportunities, whether it’s going and volunteering to feed people or going with an outreach committee to hand out like little care packages or hygiene bags in the streets there, I guarantee you, there are efforts like that in your community and just engage with people, get to know them.